arman-niaruhi/Erkundbare-CT-Rekonstruktion-mittels-Dictionary-Learning/README.md

 Among the results, there are a number of artifacts that lead to CT scans that differ from reality.
 The main goal of this thesis is to improve these images and make them more realistic by applying Dictionary Learning.
 For this purpose, two different and fast algorithms from the context of sparse coding or more specifically dictionary learning are introduced to achieve an improvement of the final result.

 After explaining the basic concepts relevant to the topic, this work focuses on the introduction and implementation of **Bi-level optimization** into dictionary learning and the **KSVD model and Orthogonal Matching Pursuit**.
 These algorithms are tightly integrated with the primary model so that the images are effectively denoised during reconstruction.
 This integration results in CT scans that are more realistic and authentic.
 The algorithms were applied to different samples, and the results of these evaluations showed that the algorithms largely achieved the intended goals, with particular reference to the samples where the main application was not able to provide realistic images in the part of the scans where the nodules are located or have an unrealistic appearance.

-Despite the achievements of the algorithms, the evaluations have also pointed out certain limitations of the system.
-These limitations are explained in the dedicated sections, along with possible solutions and suggestions for future development.

 ## Get Started